Spr19CS210/PA-Drill-Section-Writeups/Section07-Generics/README.md

 ## Setup

-Accept the Github classroom assignment for Section 7.
-[FIXME]
+Accept the Github classroom assignment for Section 7. [https://classroom.github.com/a/ES2PiyhI]

 Then do the following: